 Use the qualitative data from surveys, Analytics and from talking directly to prospects to develop your products and hone your marketing materials for maximum effect.
 Reducing bounce rates and increasing engagement through relevant targeted offers is your primary aim.
 Thorough research will lead to content and offers your audience loves, but you can also take it a step further.

 Audience research doesn’t have to start and end during your planning stages.
-Through smart use of exit intent tech and on site behaviour segmentation you can hit those you’ve failed to convince with the perfect offer.
+Through smart use of exit intent tech and on site behavioral segmentation you can hit those you’ve failed to convince with the perfect offer.